user530/ttrpg-frontend/docs/ideas.md

 ## CORE FEATURES
 1. Social Networking:
     1.1.
 Friend list with ability to add/remove friends, see player statuses;
     1.2.
 Groups / "guilds" with ability to join and leave.
-Groups provide status (maybe xp and awards if we implement it) and dedicated chat/forum channels;
+Groups provide status (maybe xp and awards if we implement it) and dedicated chat/forum channels.
+Add group chat support for the game sessions;
     1.3.
 Real time chating capabilities with different channels and DM capabilities;
     1.4.
 Discussion forum with thematic channels (for different game systems, settings, themes, etc).
+Add categories and subcategories for better organisation, and maybe some topics for forum type games (text format, not-real time game);
+    1.5.
+Real time notifications via WebSocket;
+    1.6.
+Chats store history (maybe only for a limited time);

 2. Profiling feature (each account should have at least one profile, but could have both):
     2.1.
 User profiles of 2 types: Player and Game master (Storyteller);